hanishkvc/docs-notes_plus/enduser/apps/web/mirror/httrack.rst

 --continue option.
 If you use --update option then it will try to update and or in worst case (if server is nutty) redownload the already mirrored urls.

+TOCHECK: If --continue will update links in already mirrored pages, if the new urls provided to continue operation fetch the corresponding pages into the mirror.

 Websites
 ==========